No One Needs Kourtney K's Vagina Detox Gummies

 Advertisement

 Take Kourtney Kardashian.
 She has got me overthinking about my very normal vagina.
-Lemme’s Purr supplements promise to "keep it balanced" with "probiotics [that] specifically target vaginal health and pH levels to support freshness and odor."
-Though she faced backlash about the supplement's name and its "subtle" reference to a slang term for the vagina, the problem with the launch is part of a bigger issue.
-It shows how rich celebrities are continuing to capitalize on questionable health concerns by selling us products under increasingly creative aesthetics – see Lemme’s Gen Z-ready site and try-hard copy.
+Lemme’s Purr supplements promise to "keep it balanced" with "probiotics [that] specifically target vaginal health and pH levels to support freshness and odor".
+Though she faced backlash about the supplement's name and its 'subtle' reference to a slang term for the vagina, the problem with the launch is part of a bigger issue.
+It shows how rich celebrities are continuing to capitalise on questionable health concerns by selling us products under increasingly creative aesthetics – see Lemme’s Gen Z-ready site and try-hard copy.

-"The global supplement market was worth $151.9 billion in 2021 and is set to grow at a rapid rate still," says Eva Humphries, a BANT (British Association for Nutrition and Lifestyle Medicine) registered nutritionist.
+"The global supplement market was worth 151.9 billion US dollars in 2021 and is set to grow at a rapid rate still," says Eva Humphries, a BANT (British Association for Nutrition and Lifestyle Medicine) registered nutritionist.
 "The popularity of detoxing never really went away; it just periodically takes on different forms.
-Thanks to modern tech, synthesizing chemicals and manufacturing supplements has become cheaper and thus more profitable."
+Thanks to modern tech, synthesising chemicals and manufacturing supplements has become cheaper and thus more profitable."

 The idea that our body simply isn’t doing enough and we must aid it in furiously cleansing and detoxing is not new.
 "Detoxing has been around for a long time, with many historical references of 'purifying the body' for religious or similar rituals," Humphries says.
 In our exchange, she references the 1930s trend of "purifying bile beans" and the 1970s trend of the "master cleanse" as examples of our long-term obsession.
 Skipping forward to the 2010s, there was the Flat Tummy Tea epidemic and appetite-suppression lollipops: sugary, fruit-flavoured supplements that promised excessive weight loss with a notable laxative effect.
 Pushed by everyone from Kylie Jenner to Cardi B, it was a widely accepted form of dieting that feels out of step with contemporary culture.